-- Learn techniques for documenting a decision where the sequence of activities is important - Flowchart - Decision tree - Exercise: Document a decision using flowcharts and decision trees - Understand the format for a decision table that contains non-overlapping rules (a "unique" decision table): - How a decision is visually represented in rows and columns - Discerning conditions (inputs) and conclusions (outputs) - o Following industry-standard decision modeling syntax to construct rules - o Eliminating the ambiguity associated with "OR" and "OTHERWISE" - Supporting business decision documentation with a glossary of terms - Supplementing decision tables with messages that provide users with context for the rules - Exercise: Construct a decision table by analyzing existing documents and eliciting additional information needed - Exercise: Dealing with OR and OTHERWISE - Identify gaps and inconsistencies in decision tables - Exercise: Trouble-shoot decision tables that have been improperly documented
+Торіс Introduction • Understand the relationship between business decisions and business rules • Discuss the importance of business rules in an organization Identifying and Isolating Business Rules • Learn to distinguish between business processes and business decisions • Understand how to simplify a process model by isolating embedded rules • Exercise: Create a simplified "decision-aware" process model Documenting Simpler Decisions • Learn techniques for documenting a decision where the sequence of activities is important Flowchart Decision tree • Exercise: Document a decision using flowcharts and decision trees • Understand the format for a decision table that contains non-overlapping rules (a "unique" decision table): $\circ$ How a decision is visually represented in rows and columns Discerning conditions (inputs) and conclusions (outputs) $\circ$ Following industry-standard decision modeling syntax to construct rules Eliminating the ambiguity associated with "or" and "otherwise" • Supporting business decision documentation with a glossary of terms • Supplementing decision tables with messages that provide users with context for the rules • Exercise: Construct a decision table by analyzing existing documents and eliciting additional information needed • Exercise: Dealing with "or" and "otherwise" • Identify gaps and inconsistencies in decision tables • Exercise: Trouble-shoot decision tables that have been improperly documented

-Expanding Decision Tables into Decision Models

-- Understand how to graphically represent complex decisions by creating inferential relationships between decision tables - Learn the principles that guide proper construction of decision models - Determine when to use a decision model for representing business rules - Exercise: Build a decision model using a top-down decomposition approach - Exercise: Review decision models to ensure they comply with construction principles - Explore the use of decision model "views" to represent rule variations in larger models

-Business Rules and Agile

-- Discuss the relationship between business rules and user stories - Identify the benefits of using decision models in agile environments - Optional Exercise: Transform a decision table into Given-When-Then format

-Alternate Table Formats

-- Understand how to represent tables in cross-tab format - Explore the pros and cons of using multiple conclusions in a decision table - Learn about decision tables that contain overlapping rules (non-unique decision tables): - o Describe how and when to use non-unique "single hit" tables - o Describe how and when to use non-unique "multiple hit" tables - Exercise: Develop a non-unique single hit decision table - Exercise: Develop a multiple hit decision table
+Expanding Decision Tables into Decision Models Understand how to graphically represent complex decisions by creating inferential relationships between decision tables Learn the principles that guide proper construction of decision models Determine when to use a decision model for representing business rules Exercise: Build a decision model using a top-down decomposition approach • Explore the use of decision model "views" to represent rule variations in larger models Business Rules and Agile Discuss the relationship between business rules and user stories Identify the benefits of using decision models in agile environments Optional Exercise: Transform a decision table into Given-When-Then format Alternate Table Formats Understand how to represent tables in cross-tab format Explore the pros and cons of using multiple conclusions in a decision table • Learn about decision tables that contain overlapping rules (non-unique decision tables): Describe how and when to use non-unique "single hit" tables Describe how and when to use non-unique "multiple hit" tables Optional Exercise: Develop a multiple hit decision table Business Logic Management Understand the value of capturing business logic models for re-use Discuss options for long-term storage and management Workshop Using a case study or the student's own project: Identify the business decision(s) that are being made Develop a decision-aware process model to provide context for the decision $\circ$ Draft a decision model or other business rule artifacts to detail the business rules used to make the business decision(s) Course Summary Course retrospective

-Business Logic Management

-- Understand the value of capturing business logic models for re-use - Discuss options for long-term storage and management

-Workshop

-- Using a case study or the student's own project: - o Identify the business decision(s) that are being made - o Develop a decision-aware process model to provide context for the decision - Draft a decision model or other business rule artifacts to detail the business rules used to make the business decision(s)

-Course Summary

-- Course retrospective - Develop an Action Plan detailing how each student will apply the course concepts
+Develop a Post Class "Go Do It!"
+Plan with next steps for the student's current project •

+BA Certified This class is a part of the B2T Training Business Analyst Certification Program.
+For more information on the program, please see our Certification page.